-Trevor joined the firm in August 2001.
-Trevor has more than 20 years of experience in public accounting.
+Trevor joined the firm in 2001 and has spent his entire career at Schneider Downs.
 He possesses extensive experience with audit, review and compilation engagements.
-Trevor is committed to providing the highest level of quality accounting services to a broad array of medium to large private companies, and closely held companies.
+Trevor is committed to providing the highest level of quality accounting services to a broad array of medium to large private companies and closely-held companies.

 Do you have a hobby/personal passion?